 5. Create a short version for social media.
 Post it on YouTube, Facebook, LinkedIn, Twitter or Instagram.
 Look up what length and type of video works best for each platform.

 6. Make sure your fundraising videos have links for social media so donors can share them.
 One of the best places for your video is on the social media feed of your donors because then it reaches out to their friends.

 7. Does your main video end with a soft ask?
 You could edit versions with different calls to action at the end, and put them to different uses.

 8. When you look at the cost of a fundraising video, add up everything you get in return.
 It’s more than donations at your gala.
 You will also show the video at other gatherings over the year.
 You’ll share it when visiting major donors and other influential people.
 Also count the increased number of web visitors and see how they stay longer on your site when they watch the video … because you’ve engaged them.
 Add in all the other people reached by the video through social media, as well as through your email newsletters and other email campaigns using video.
 There are so many ways you can put your video to work.

 The bottom line

 You also need to consider the high cost of losing donors.
 But you can do something about that.
 Video raises awareness, nurtures donor relations and inspires people to take action.
 Video needs to play a major role in your marketing.
 I don’t think it’s extreme to say that without video your outreach is limited.

 Take a look at the video below produced by charity: water.
 It gets your heart thumping!
 The bold language.
-The right pacing and music builds emotion while showing donors the great accomplishments (because they gave!).
+The pacing and music builds emotion while showing donors the great accomplishments (clearly stating this has happened because you, the donor, gave!).
 Notice how many times the video talks directly to donors about their essential role.
 Think about how the video makes you feel about the organization, and inspires you to act now.

 If you want to learn more, here’s another post: Ten types of fundraising videos that work, and three that don’t.